 The Tower Hamlets Strategic Partnership is the borough's Local Strategic Partnership bringing together key stakeholders to provide and improve services and outcomes for local residents.
-In particular it gives residents more powerful input in the way
+In particular it gives residents more powerful input in the way services are provided and ensures that all aspects of the community work together to achieve the objectives of a borough plan.

 As partners have reflected on the key opportunities and challenges facing the borough, we have also thought hard about how we are going to achieve our objectives.
 In a time of austerity and uncertainty, 'less of the same' will not be enough.
 Public sector organisations in the borough are already making big changes to the ways that they work, and this will need to continue.
-And as the richness of our conversations about the role of organisations and people beyond the public sector has shown, we really do all need to play our part.
+And as the richness of our conversations about the role of organisations and people beyond the public sector have shown, we really do all need to play our part.
 Responsible local businesses, a thriving voluntary sector and residents themselves are critical to achieving this Plan.

-- 1. Understand public sector investment, commitments and resourcing across Tower Hamlets - 2.
-Deliver a Tower Hamlets place-based campaign - 3.
-Develop a clear set of priorities for partnership working - 4.
-Work with partners to mitigate impact of Brexit on communities and stakeholders in Tower Hamlets - 5.
-Improve collaborative working and integration with partners to drive improvements against the four priority areas of the Tower Hamlets Plan
+- 1. Understand public sector investment, commitments and resourcing across Tower Hamlets. - 2.
+Deliver a Tower Hamlets place-based campaign. - 3.
+Develop a clear set of priorities for partnership working. - 4.
+Work with partners to mitigate impact of Brexit on communities and stakeholders in Tower Hamlets. - 5.
+Improve collaborative working and integration with partners to drive improvements against the four priority areas of the Tower Hamlets Plan.

-- Residents' satisfaction with Council and partner response to anti-social behaviour (ASB) - Children and young people receiving support from mental health services - Older people who have not returned to hospital after being supported through reablement services - Residents supported into sustainable employment by the WorkPath partnership
+- Residents' satisfaction with council and partner response to antisocial behaviour (ASB). - Children and young people receiving support from mental health services. - Older people who have not returned to hospital after being supported through reablement services. - Residents supported into sustainable employment by the WorkPath partnership.

-Outcome 11: People say we continuously seek innovation and strive for excellence to embed a culture of sustainable improvement
+People say we continuously seek innovation and strive for excellence to embed a culture of sustainable improvement